-1.3.
-Research Themes
+1.3 Research Themes

-This scholarship is specifically intended to fund research that is aligned with the Society's Strategy (2020-2025) and its Research Roadmap.
-Proposed projects can be in any of the following areas: a) translational biomedical research, b) clinical trials, c) survivorship, or d) strategic priorities.
-These areas are described below in greater detail (See Figure 1 below).
+This fellowship is specifically intended to fund research that is aligned with the Society's Strategy (2020-2025) and Research Roadmap.
+It is anticipated that the applicant will undertake a project likely within the a) translational biomedical research b) clinical trials and/or d) strategic priorities themes.
+All Society thematic areas are described below in greater detail (See Figure 1 below).